mahafuzfaysal2104/AG-3-Cyber-Resilience-for-an-Agribusiness-Back-Office-PG5/evidence/faysal/week-10.md

 - **Why I need to do this:** Restic on APP01 sends backup data to MinIO on BKP01 using TCP 9000.

 - **Problem and Solution:** The first TCP test timed out.
-Packet capture shoId APP01 SYN packets reaching BKP01, so the firewall path was working.
+Packet capture showed APP01 SYN packets reaching BKP01, so the firewall path was working.
 The real problem was the BKP01 return route.

 - **Justification:** Testing the real service port gives stronger evidence than ping alone.